Should You Use a Credit Card to Get Cash from ATM?

 Lenders will decide how much to loan based on the value of your car.
 Some lenders may use Kelley Blue Book to do this, others may use their own methods.
 Lenders will offer you between 25-50% of your car’s value, according to the FTC.

 While this may seem like a great way to raise money quickly, you’ll be paying a steep interest rate for what you borrow.

 This number is typically set at 25%.
 This can equal over 300% APR in total, a huge number.
 If you don’t repay the loan, you’ll lose your car.

 Plan Your Budget and Expect Emergencies to Avoid Costly Loans

 Sometimes in our pursuit to make our money work for us, life happens.
-In case of emergencies, consider keeping up to date on zero interest credit card promotional offers in lieu of credit card cash advances.
+In a case of emergencies, consider keeping up to date on zero interest credit card promotional offers instead of credit card cash advances.

 The only way to avoid being controlled by money is to know your financial products and options inside out.
 Do this, and you’re unstoppable.